sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     `timestamp-always` will archive all files using a timestamp.
     It will mirror the directory structure from the source folder.

-    `exact` will store the files using the exact same name and will mirror the directory structure from the source folder.
+    `exact` will store the files using the same name and will mirror the directory structure from the source folder.
-    If a file with the same name already exits, the new file is archived with a timestamp.
+    If a file with the same name already exists, the new file is archived with a timestamp.

 archive_retention_period